Pixel-Theater/BQ25895-Driver/README.md

 ## Features

-**Core functionality** - mapping of all BQ25895 registers with high-level control methods
+- **Core functionality** - mapping of all BQ25895 registers with high-level control methods

-**I2C managed via Adafruit BusIO** - using the industry-standard library for robust communication across platforms
+- **I2C managed via Adafruit BusIO** - using the industry-standard library for robust communication across platforms

-**Real-time monitoring** - voltage, current, and fault status with automatic updates
+- **Real-time monitoring** - voltage, current, and fault status with automatic updates

-**Safety protection** - configurable voltage thresholds, thermal monitoring, and emergency shutdown
+- **Safety protection** - configurable voltage thresholds, thermal monitoring, and emergency shutdown

-**Power management** - VBUS detection, power source switching, and ship mode support
+- **Power management** - VBUS detection, power source switching, and ship mode support

-**Error handling** - detailed error reporting with automatic retry mechanisms
+- **Error handling** - detailed error reporting with automatic retry mechanisms

-**Voltage safety protection** - automatic shutdown at configurable voltage thresholds for LED protection
+- **Voltage safety protection** - automatic shutdown at configurable voltage thresholds for LED protection

-**Fault diagnosis** - detailed fault decoding and reporting with clear status messages
+- **Fault diagnosis** - detailed fault decoding and reporting with clear status messages

-**Charge optimization** - DPM override, current limit adjustments, and charge restart functionality
+- **Charge optimization** - DPM override, current limit adjustments, and charge restart functionality

-**Emergency modes** - battery-only mode and ship mode for low-power applications
+- **Emergency modes** - battery-only mode and ship mode for low-power applications

-**Diagnostics** - register dumps, status reports, and voltage analysis for troubleshooting
+- **Diagnostics** - register dumps, status reports, and voltage analysis for troubleshooting

 ## Hardware

-Supported for Arduino IDE and PlatformIO on various microcontrollers such as Arduino Uno, Nano, ESP32, ESP8266, and Teensy 4.0/4.1.
-Most of the work on this driver was done in a Teensy environment, but it shouldn't matter because it's I2C-based.
+Supported for Arduino IDE and PlatformIO on modern microcontrollers such as Teensy 4.0/4.1, ESP32, ESP8266, and Raspberry Pi Pico (RP2040).
+Most of the work on this driver was done in a Teensy environment, but it works on any platform with sufficient memory and I2C support.

 ### I2C Configuration